KshitizCodeHub/Smart-Resume-Screener/README.md

 ## 🤝 Contributing

-We love contributions! 🎉 Here's how you can help make this project even better:
+Contributions are welcome!
+Here's how you can help:

 ### 🌟 Ways to Contribute